-GERMANTOWN — Firearms from the town’s defunct police department were sold Tuesday in addition the sheriff’s department late last month.
+GERMANTOWN — Firearms from the town’s defunct police department were sold Tuesday to the sheriff’s department late last month.

-The Germantown Town Board voted to sell the firearms and ammunition to the Columbia County Sheriff’s office at the town’s monthly meeting at 7 p.m.
+The Town Board voted to sell the firearms and ammunition to the Columbia County Sheriff’s Office at the town’s monthly meeting at 7 p.m.
 Tuesday at Germantown Town Hall.